alepulver/my-thesis/README.md

 ### TODO

-- Remove "hello world" text and use message div outside canvas, or switch canvas away when displaying buttons as HTML+CSS.
-- Add color selection
+- Refactor "layout" class for positioning elements
+- Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)
+- Ask participant data, use bootstrap and/or views
 - Save results and allow downloading as CSV, etc
-- Ask participant data, use bootstrap and/or views
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor

 ### References